jaumpedro214/PDE-Numerical-Solver/README.md

  Contain important information about the mesh and time step that will be used to plot solutions.

  ### Plotting solution
 You will need Matlab or Octave to run the .m code.
-Once with Matlab/Octave opened, just run the code with execute button and watch the solutin change in time.
+Once with Matlab/Octave opened, just run the code with execute button and watch the solution change in time.

  ### Problems Variables/Conditions
  We know that